gregbhow/gregbhow/README.md

-- 👋 Hi, I’m @gregbhow
+- 👋 Hi, I’m Greg !
 - 👀 I’m interested in Cybersecurity and AI
-- 📫 gregbhow@protonmail.com is my personal e-mail address
+- 📫 gregbhowany@gmail.com is my personal e-mail address

 <!---
 gregbhow/gregbhow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.